 Two weeks in Thailand.
 Are you planning a trip to this exotic country and you wonder what to see in 14 or more days?
 Are you overwhelmed by how many places there are to see and you don’t know what to choose?
 I understand it so well.
-Even though I spent 7 weeks in Thailand, there is still so many places I wish I had seen.
+Even though I spent 7 weeks in Thailand, there are still so many places I wish I had seen.

 This post will help you to use your limited time in Thailand the best way and plan a trip you will remember for a long time 🙂

 Click below to download this travel itinerary for Thailand prepared in my custom made Travel Planner.
 You’ll also get access to the Secret VIP Travel Resources Database 🙂

 Two weeks in Thailand itinerary – 14 days

 - Two weeks in Thailand itinerary – 14 days

 - Day 1 – The first hours in Bangkok

 - Day 5 – Doi Inthanon or another trip around Chiang Mai

 - Day 6 – Chiang Rai, White Temple